oddmario/GetByetHostCookie/README.md

 # VERY IMPORTANT!
 * The `__test` cookie differs from a device to another and changes by the time, so you've to get the cookie on every request you're doing to a ByetHost website.

+# Examples
+You can find examples of integrations of this project [here](https://github.com/mariolatiffathy/GetByetHostCookie/tree/master/Examples).